Proportion of COVID-19 contacts reached by English tracing scheme falls again

 The Department of Health said 4,347 people had their cases transferred to the system between June 25 and July 1.
 There were 14,892 people identified as close contacts, and 70.8% were reached and asked to self isolate.

-That is down from 73% that were reached in the previous week, and 82.4% reached the week before that.
+Last week, 73% were reported to have been reached in the fourth week, and 82.4% reached in the third week.

+On Thursday, the department of health revised the proportion reached in week four to 74.2%.

+It said in total, 31,421 people had been transferred to the system since it began on May 28, with 75.7% reached by the system.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))